East Coast IFR Experience

 From the mountains of New England, south-west over the Catskills, Poconos, and into the Appalachians and Smokies, some of the most difficult approaches east of the Mississippi will be flown, often in IMC conditions.
 Then, it's south to Florida , before flying the length of the East Coast all the way to Maine (including a stop where it all began, Kill Devil Hill in Kitty Hawk , NC ).

-The approaches flown will include: ILS, LOC, LOC Back Course, ASR, VOR, PAR, and GPS.
+The approaches flown will include: ILS, LOC, LOC Back Course, ASR, VOR, PAR, and RNAV.
 Some approaches will entail flying a DME arc.
 The likelihood of encountering IMC conditions at some point during the trip are good, though not guaranteed.
-The flights are conducted with two pilots and one instructor.
-The pilots share the flying chores equally and will each log at least 18 hours of PIC flight time and 12 approaches.
+Pilots can expect to log at least 30 hours of PIC flight time and 25 approaches.

 Pilots that are insured by Avemco Insurance Company will qualify for a 5% discount on their premiums upon completion of this trip.